Wallangarra, Queensland: History

 Wallangarra Provisional School opened on 13 February 1888.
 On 1 January 1909, it became Wallangarra State School.

+On 28 January 1919, the Queensland Government placed restrictions on the border crossing at Wallangarra to prevent the spread of the Spanish flu into Queensland, which were enforced by the Queensland Police.
+A medical screening process was used to determine if Queensland residents could safely return to the state.

 The railway was the only rail link between Queensland and New South Wales until a standard gauge track was completed via Kyogle in 1930, with the completion of the bridge over the Clarence River at Grafton.
 From that time on, the Wallangarra railway station lessened in importance.
 Scheduled rail services ended in 1997.
 In 2003, after major refurbishment, the station was reopened as a museum.
 The railway line from Stanthorpe to Wallangarra has continued to be maintained and steam trains taking tourists to Wallangarra occasionally operate.

 The Anderson Meat Packing Company was restarted by Mr. A.W.
 Anderson in 1938 after a 15-month closure.
-Until 1982 it operated a large beef abattoir at Wallangarra.
+Until 1982, it operated a large beef abattoir at Wallangarra.
 Anderson's employed in excess of 400 workers at the Wallangarra plant.
-The plant was located on the border so as to take advantage of rail lines from both Queensland and NSW.

-During World War II, the Commonwealth Government created a general army store on the Queensland side of the border, and an ammunition dump on the New South Wales side.
+During World War II, the Australian Government created a general army store on the Queensland side of the border, and an ammunition dump on the New South Wales side.
 Dual gauge tracks were run to each store.
-Access to the army stores was via Margetts St, one of the main roads in the town.
-The late Muriel Daphne Verdun Nicolson lived at 30 Margetts St from before WWII until her death in 2001.
-During WWII she reported that the flow of trucks and materiel went on all day and night.

 Wallangarra Cemetery was established in 1953.